DasProffi/test/.github/ISSUE_TEMPLATE/feature_request.md

----
 name: Feature request
 about: Suggest an idea for this project
-title: "[Feature]"
+title: "[Feature]: "
-labels: ''
+labels: []
-assignees: ''
+assignees: []

----

 body:
   - type: markdown
     attributes:
+      label: **Describe the problem**
       value: |
-      **Describe the problem**
         E.g. I can't easily navigate to the home page
   - type: markdown
     attributes:
       value: |
         **Describe your solution**
         E.g. Add a home button
   - type: markdown
     attributes:
       value: |
         **[OPTIONAL] Describe alternatives**
         E.g. Improve the other all navigation system
   - type: markdown
     attributes:
       value: |
         **[OPTIONAL] Additional context**
         E.g. Pictures, screenshots, and other context information to help us understand the feature you would like